AlexBieg/obsidian-better-command-palette/README.md

 # Obsidian Better Command Palette
 A plugin for Obsidian that adds a command palatte that is more user friendly and more feature rich.
 Use `cmd+shift+p` to to open the palette.

+Quick Feature List:
+1. Use backspace to close the palette
+2. Recent choices bubble to the top
+3. Built in quick switcher by typing `/` or using the hotkey
+4. Built in tag search by typing `#` or using the hotkey
+5. Search files with specific tags
+6. Macro commands
+7. Hide less useful Commands, Files, and Tag, but quickly see them again with `cmd+i`

+Coming Soon:
+1. Populate the input with recent queries automatically
+2. Search files via unstructured frontmatter content

 ## Features
 ### Backspace to close
 When the palette has no text entered into the input and you press backspace, then the palette will close.
 This can be turned off in the settings.